-Vespasian saved the Roman Empire: following a succession of weak or bad emperors it was rather necessary to find someone who would restore confidence in the ideal of having a strong and competent ruler.
+Vespasian saved the Roman Empire: following a succession of weak or bad emperors it was rather necessary to find someone who would restore confidence by proving to be a strong and competent ruler.
 Vespasian was clearly acceptable to the army but he also made himself acceptable to the senate and the elite at Rome.
 He was personally frugal and was soon able to get the finances on a sound footing.

-He is the only Roman Emperor who I think I can recognise from his sculptured portrait s: a very square face, firm but fair.
+He is the only Roman Emperor who can be recognised from his sculptured portrait: a very square face, firm but fair.
 Someone you would not like to cross, but if you did cross him, would give you a fair hearing.
 No doubt the talented sculptors who produced the official portraits of emperors were told that this was the image they should represent, but one feels that it was not too far from the truth.